aminetiyal/tell/README.md

 php artisan migrate

 ```
-To keep the assets up-to-date and avoid issues in future updates, add tihis command to the post-autoload-dump scripts in your composer.json file:
+To keep the assets up-to-date and avoid issues in future updates, add this command to the post-autoload-dump scripts in your composer.json file:

 ```bash
 {